epinio/epinio/docs/user/references/cli/epinio_push.md

 ### Options

 ```
   -b, --bind strings              services to bind immediately
+      --builder-image string      paketo builder image to use for staging (default "paketobuildpacks/builder:full")
+      --docker-image-url string   docker image url for the app workload image
       --git string                git revision of sources.
 PATH becomes repository location
   -h, --help                      help for push
   -i, --instances int32           The number of desired instances for the application, default only applies to new deployments (default 1)
 ```

 ### Options inherited from parent commands